iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sealing and Expunging Criminal Records in Iowa

 Criminal records summarize an individual’s illegal activities and interactions with agencies in the criminal justice system.
-While a criminal record does provide definitive proof of guilt, as determined after a trial or plea, the record in itself is not enough.
+Such records generally provide definitive proof of guilt, as determined after a trial or plea.
 Court records on criminal cases also provide a broader perspective of the individual’s criminal activities within Iowa’s jurisdiction.

 In Iowa, criminal records refer to both records that the Iowa judiciary maintains and records that law enforcement and other criminal justice agencies maintain.
 While it is typically hard to seal or expunge criminal records in Iowa, it is possible.
 Usually, interested individuals employ the services of an experienced attorney.
 Nevertheless, anyone with the right information, or how to find it, can complete the procedure.